 Attending live classes will lead to a better understanding of the methods as well as give you regular practice throughout the week.

 PTE Scoring Tip: To score well you need to complete each task on time accurately

 Efficiency is the key to the PTE.
 Familiarity through preparation and repeated practice will allow you to react efficiently on test day.
 Remember that YOU are preparing for a test!
-Like any test, there will be surprises and challenges, so be open minded and prepared.
+Like any test, there will be surprises and challenges, so be open-minded and prepared.

-The best grades are earned by persistence, determination and preparation.
+The best grades are earned by persistence, determination, and preparation.
 Don’t practice old mistakes, and always look for ways to correct your errors.
 The E2 PTE YouTube channel has great recordings of native speakers and focus on each task including read out-loud, re-tell lecture, and describe image.
 Remember to allow up to four to six weeks preparation for your PTE exam by sticking to a rigorous study plan.

 Subscribe to the PTE Youtube Channel to watch methods webinars and tips videos like this one!

-If you become a paid member with E2Language, we help you calculate your PTE preparation time and create personalized study plan just for you.
+If you become a paid member with E2Language, we help you calculate your PTE preparation time and create a personalized study plan just for you.
 Get the score you need by attending our live classes, utilizing resources such as the PTE practice tests, and getting regular feedback from your tutors.